Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Continuum decomposition of contour functions

 Let $\ell^L$ (resp.\ $\ell^R$) be the left (resp.\ right) boundary of $\eta'([0 , \tau_w])$, so that $\ell^L$ (resp.\ $\ell^R$) is the concatenation of the segments of the flow lines $\eta_0^W$ and $\eta_w^W$ (resp.\ $\eta_0^E$ and $\eta_w^E$) traced before these flow lines merge.
 By Definition~\ref{def:covered}, on $E_w$ we can find $b' \in \eta^\theta$ which lies in the interior of $\eta'([0,\tau_w])$ and $a \in\eta^\theta$ with $t_a < \tau_w$ such that $a$ is hit by $\eta^\theta$ before $b'$.
 The curves $\ell^L$ and $\ell^R$ do not cross one another, share the same endpoints, disconnect $b'$ from $\infty$, and do not disconnect $a$ from $\infty$.
 It follows that $\eta^\theta$ must cross one of these two curves at least twice.
 Since $\eta^\theta$ does not cross $\eta_0^W$ or $\eta_0^E$, it follows that $\eta^\theta$ must cross either $\eta_w^W$ or $\eta_w^E$ at least twice.
 By~\cite[Theorem 1.9]{ig4}, two flow lines of $\wh h$ with different angles a.s.\ do not cross more than once, so we obtain the desired contradiction. \end{proof}

 In the next several lemmas, we will consider the filtration \eqb \mcl F_t := \sigma(\eta'|_{(-\infty ,t]} , \, \wh h|_{\eta'((-\infty , t])} , \, h) ,\qquad \forall t\in\BB R . \eqe In the above definition we view $\eta'|_{(-\infty ,t]}$ as a curve embedded in the complex plane with a certain parameterization of time, and $\wh h|_{\eta'((-\infty , t])}$ as a random distribution restricted to a given domain of the complex plane (by contrast, in Section \ref{sec:lqg-lemma} we will often view the restriction of $\eta'$ as a curve on top of a quantum surface, hence we view it as a curve modulo conformal transformations).
 We will show in Lemma~\ref{prop:wpsf-determined} below that the definition of $\mcl F_t$ is unchanged if we remove one of $\eta'|_{(-\infty ,t]} $ or $ \wh h|_{\eta'((-\infty , t])}$, but until this is established we need to include both in the definition of $\mcl F_t$.

-In what follows, we recall the definition of a local set of a Gaussian free field, which first appeared in~\cite[Lemma 3.9]{ss-contour}.
+In what follows, we recall that if $A \subset \BB C$ is a random closed set coupled with $\wh h$, then $A$ is said to be a \emph{local set} for $\wh h$ if the conditional law of $\wh h|_{\BB C\setminus A}$ given $A$ and $\wh h|_A$ is that of a zero-boundary GFF on $\BB C\setminus A$ plus a harmonic function which depends only on $A$ and $\wh h|_A$.
+There are several other equivalent definitions of a local set which are given in~\cite[Lemma 3.9]{ss-contour}.